magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 Ahah!
 This is were the smart trick lurks.
 Chas Emerick defined a dummy
-`cljs.reader` namespace mimicking the CLJS `cljs.reader` namespace.
-It
+`cljs.reader` namespace mimicking the predefined CLJS `cljs.reader`
-only aliases the `read-string` from the `clojure.core` namespace in
+namespace.
+This dummy namespace aliases the `read-string` from the
-such a way that the `cljs.reader` can be required even when `valip`
+`clojure.core` namespace in such a way that the `cljs.reader` can be
-runs on a JVM.
+required even when `valip` runs on a JVM.

-Let's take a look at the `valip.predicates` namespace declaration from
+To see how this dummy namespace is used, let's take a look at the
+`valip.predicates` namespace declaration from the `predicates.clj`
-the `predicates.clj` hosted in the `src/valip` directory:
+hosted in the `src/valip` directory:

 ```clj
 (ns valip.predicates